Message from the Physical Therapy Program Chairperson

 Students are challenged throughout the program to think critically, master clinical skills, and engage in reflection on what they are learning.
 The development of professional behaviors, ethical thought and actions, and professional core values are emphasized across all areas of the program.
 The faculty and staff are committed to helping students in the program successfully make the transition from the classroom to becoming knowledgeable, competent, ethical, and caring health professionals.

-On the CMU campus, the physical therapy program is housed in the Health Professions Building.
-The Health Professions Building contains state-of-the-art technology and outstanding facilities for education, research, and clinical practice, including a dedicated classroom and laboratory for interaction with the Houghton campus.
-In addition to the dedicated instructional spaces, physical therapy students and faculty have access to the Dell Virtual Reality Laboratory, the Motion Analysis Center, a Human Performance Laboratory, a Physical Therapy Clinic in the Carls Center for Clinical Care and Education, the Fall and Balance Center affiliated with the Bridges Center for Healthy Life Transitions, the Field Neurosciences Institute Laboratories, the Health Innovation and Simulation Laboratory, a Global Telepresence Facility, and a hydrotherapy area with exercise pool.
+The physical therapy program is housed in the Health Professions Building.
+The Health Professions Building contains state-of-the-art technology and outstanding facilities for education, research, and clinical practice.
+In addition to the dedicated instructional spaces, physical therapy students and faculty have access to the Motion Analysis Center, a Human Performance Laboratory, a Physical Therapy Clinic in the Carls Center for Clinical Care and Education, the Field Neurosciences Institute Laboratories, the Health Innovation and Simulation Laboratory, a Global Telepresence Facility, and a hydrotherapy area with exercise pool.

-Another highly-regarded aspect of the CMU physical therapy program is its clinical education program.
-Unique features of our clinical education model include: integrated clinical experiences during the first 2 years of the curriculum; a full academic year of clinical experiences (two-semester length clinical education experiences) at the conclusion of the didactic curriculum; and the use of a team of clinical coordinators (a Director of Clinical Education and four Regional Clinical Coordinators) to support and extend student learning during the clinical rotation year through the use of face-to-face and virtual discussion groups with fellow student colleagues in defined geographic regions.
-The CMU PT Program has more than 300 affiliated clinical agencies to support student learning experiences in a variety of practice settings in Michigan, the Midwest, and the United States.
+Another highly-regarded aspect of our physical therapy program is its clinical education program.
+Unique features of our clinical education model include: integrated clinical experiences during the first 2 years of the curriculum; a full academic year of clinical experiences (two-semester length clinical education experiences) at the conclusion of the didactic curriculum; and the use of a team of clinical coordinators (a Director of Clinical Education and Regional Clinical Coordinators) to support and extend student learning during the clinical rotation year through the use of face-to-face and virtual discussion groups with fellow student colleagues in defined geographic regions.
+Our physical therapy program has more than 300 affiliated clinical agencies to support student learning experiences in a variety of practice settings in Michigan, the Midwest, and the United States.

-The research component of the CMU physical therapy curriculum provides students with two options for the completion of the doctoral project.
+The research component of our physical therapy curriculum provides students with two options for the completion of the doctoral project.
 One option is to participate in a prospective collaborative research project working with the guidance and supervision of a faculty member.
-The prospective research project will be connected with the current research agenda of the faculty supervisor.
+The prospective research project will relate to the current research agenda of the faculty supervisor.
 There is a wide array of research expertise and areas of interest among the PT program faculty.
 The approaches to scientific inquiry employed by the faculty span quantitative, qualitative, and mixed-methods designs.
 A second research option is to complete a clinical case report working with the guidance and supervision of either the Director of Clinical Education or one of the Regional Coordinators during the final clinical rotation year.
-Both options require the student to produce a final manuscript in publishable form and to present their project and findings at an annual Research and Case Report Colloquium.
+Both options require the student to produce a final manuscript in publishable form and to present their project and findings at an annual research and case report colloquium.
 Students are encouraged to, and often do, present their papers at state, national, and international meetings.

 If you have questions about what is happening at Central Michigan University or within the profession of Physical Therapy, please feel free to contact me.